mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 installs basic Debian software (based on [Distrowatch](http://distrowatch.com/table.php?distribution=debian))
 `extra`
 installs extra softare based on feedback and personal preference
-`emulation` [in-progress, debs need built]
+`emulation`
-retroarch and associated emulators.
+retroarch and associated emulators. [in-progress, debs need built]
 `emulation-src`
-[in-progress] Installs prerequisite packages for compiling emulation packages from source and then compiles emulators packages from source (will take some time to install).
+Installs prerequisite packages for compiling emulation packages from source and then compiles emulators packages from source (will take some time to install). [in-progress]
 `emulation-src-deps`
-packages required for [building](https://wiki.debian.org/CreatePackageFromPPA) Debian packages from emulator source code (e.g. ppa:libretro/stable).
+Packages required for [building](https://wiki.debian.org/CreatePackageFromPPA) Debian packages from emulator source code (e.g. ppa:libretro/stable).
 `upnp-dlna`
-packages required UPnP / DLNA streaming from a mobile device [Experimental / in-progres]
+packages required UPnP / DLNA streaming from a mobile device [experimental / in-progres]
 `<pkg_name>`
 installs package(s) specifified from Alchemist/Wheezy.
 You can specify any number of space-delimited packages such as "pkg1 pkg2 pkg3".